Looking for a local, pick-your-own farm in Southern Connecticut? Scroll down this page and you will see the U-Pick farms in Southern Connecticut,

 2002, I've been updating the information every day but Christmas; so if you see

-Southern Connecticut U-Pick Farms and Orchards, by county
+Southern Connecticut U-Pick Farms and Orchards in 2023, by county

 Click on the resources drop-down above, if you need a county map